 Powerful writing time every week

-These are fun and energizing 45-minute sessions that bring focus to your Friday!
+These are fun and energizing 45-minute sessions that bring focus to your day!
 We’ll meet in the Field to say hello and write together using the Daily Prompt for ten minutes.
 After, you may choose to read your writing to the group for extra accountability and that sweet little rush that comes from reading aloud.

 Read like a writer, with other writers